Curriculum Intent and Rationale

-We keep a register of all pupils with special educational needs and their progress is monitored and reviewed regularly.
-Similarly we recognise that more able children also have additional needs and these children are included on our Gifted and Talented register.
-All children should be challenged and stimulated within lessons.
+We keep a register of all pupils with special educational needs and their progress is monitored regularly.
+Similarly, we recognise that any child, regardless of ability, may have additional needs and all children should be challenged and stimulated within lessons.

 If you wish to find out more information, please see our SEND Policy and SEND Information Report available here: www.st-chadsprimary.co.uk/parents/send or you can contact our Interim co-Heads of School, James Routh and Sam Collier via email@example.com or Jackie Matthews (Deputy Head of School and Inclusion Leader) via firstname.lastname@example.org